eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 			+ https://github.com/twitter/scalding
 			+ "Scalding is built on top of Cascading, a Java library that abstracts away low-level Hadoop details."
 			+ "Scalding is comparable to Pig, but offers tight integration with Scala, bringing advantages of Scala to your MapReduce jobs."
++ modern tech stack:
+	- React
+	- Redux
+	- Jest
+	- React Testing Library
+	- styled-components
+	- RxJS
+	- cutting-edge libraries
 + ***Experience working with large data sets and distributed computing tools (e.g. Redshift, Presto)***
++ MongoDB, Redis, Memcached, experience crafting NoSQL data models.
++ data engineering tooling: Airflow and Databricks
 + Experience working with Big Data, Data Pipelines, Caching and Technologies such as ElasticSearch and Redis
 + Have a thirst for technical challenges with big data and distributed systems, including HBase, Kafka, Elasticsearch and Dropwizard
++ data plane development kit, DPDK, from the Linux Foundation for computer networking and interactions with the Linux operating system kernel
++ Build data pipelines with tools like Apache Beam/Spark, Scio, Storm, ML tools such as Kubeflow, and cloud computing platforms such as Google Cloud Platform and AWS (Amazon Web Services).
+And, Google BigQuery, DBT.
+	- DBT
+	- Scio
+	- Storm
++ skill set:
+	- high-volume heterogeneous data with distributed systems, such as:
+		* Hadoop
+		* BigTable
+		* Cassandra
+	- distributed, high-volume services in Java, Python, or Scala
+	- knowledgeable about data modeling, data access, and data storage techniques
++ JVM-based data processing frameworks, such as Beam, Spark, and Flink.
++ XGBoost, TensorFlow, PyTorch
 + Kylin, Elastic Search, Druid
 	- Kylin
 		* Apache Kylin is an open source distributed analytics engine designed to provide a SQL interface and multi-dimensional analysis on Hadoop and Alluxio supporting extremely large datasets.